Psychological safety and why it matters

 Psychological safety in action

 So, what are the tangible steps a board can take?
 Talking to one of our members recently, it was clear that supporting the right cultures and enabling the right behaviours to support safety is one of their biggest and most important challenges.
-It is complex work, but one simple step in the right direction is to reach out, and keep asking, and encouraging others to ask, 'what do you need?’' and ensure there are people to meet that need.
+It is complex work, but one simple step in the right direction is to reach out, and keep asking, and encouraging others to ask, '\.

 As West et al. said in 2014: "Every interaction by every leader at every level shapes the emerging culture of an organisation".
 This speaks to the central role of behaviour, along with the importance of a collective mindset.
 The leadership behaviours that make a difference to psychological safety include being accessible, inviting and thanking others for input, acknowledging and modelling fallibility, and providing fair accountability.